-In the midterm business plan "EWAY Future & Beyond," the Company will change the point of view from patient to "the People."
+In the midterm business plan "EWAY Future & Beyond," the Company will expand the main role of healthcare that we should contribute not only to the medical field but also to people living in the daily life field.
 The Company will provide solution based on science with the idea of empowering everyone to live their lives to the fullest.

 The Company has adopted equity spread (ROE in excess of shareholders' cost of capital) as a KPI of corporate value and aims to create a positive equity spread (10-year average) over the medium- to long-term.
 While pharmaceutical company shares are classified as defensive, the Company conservatively assumes a cost of equity of 8%.
 Furthermore, the Company has set investment selection criteria for strategic investment (VCIC: Value-Creative Investment Criteria), and ensures value creation by using NPV with approximately 200 types of risk-adjusted hurdle rates, and Internal Rate of Return (IRR) spread as KPIs.